 How you can help

-Please continue to send photos of any new upland tracks you come across which are badly constructed, or have caused what you consider to be a significant impact on the landscape or environment.
-It helps if you can include an item in the photo to give scale – a person or walking poles.
+While we await the promised consultation in 2021, walkers are invited to send a photo of any new or upgraded upland tracks they come across which are badly constructed, or have caused what you consider to be a significant impact on the landscape or environment.
+It helps to include an item in the photo to give scale – a person or walking poles.
 Note that tracks for windfarm or hydro schemes already have planning permission, but we are also concerned that the standards of construction can be inadequate.
 If you come across such tracks, we’re interested!

 Learn more about hydro tracks here.

-Please email photos with their location to email@example.com or tweet a photo using the hashtag #hilltracks or #NoMotorsUpMountains and we will look out for it.
+Please email photos with their location to email@example.com or tweet a photo using the hashtag #hilltracks and we will look out for it.

-LINK Hilltracks campaign group members are: Association for the Protection of Rural Scotland, Cairngorms Campaign, National Trust for Scotland, North East Mountain Trust, Ramblers Scotland, RSPB Scotland, Scottish Campaign for National Parks, Scottish Wild Land Group.
-We have also been supported by the John Muir Trust and Mountaineering Scotland who are not members of LINK.
+LINK Hilltracks campaign group members are: Association for the Protection of Rural Scotland, Badenoch & Strathspey Conservation Group, Cairngorms Campaign, John Muir Trust, National Trust for Scotland, North East Mountain Trust, Ramblers Scotland, RSPB Scotland, Scottish Campaign for National Parks, Scottish Wild Land Group.
+We have also been supported by Mountaineering Scotland who are not members of LINK.

 Track Changes report